Realize the Power of .COM and .NET in Local Languages

 With more and more Internet activity taking place outside of Western countries, the introduction of non-Latin based characters is a timely advance for registrars and their customers, bringing new market opportunities to both regional and global registrars seeking to expand their business.

-In 2012, Verisign applied to operate registries for nine transliterations of .com and three of .net (to the right of the dot) as part of ICANN’s new generic top-level domain (gTLD) which will allow Verisign to bring businesses full domain names in local language characters.
+In 2012, Verisign applied to operate registries for eight transliterations of .COM and three of .NET (to the right of the dot) as part of ICANN’s new generic top-level domain (gTLD) which will allow Verisign to bring businesses full domain names in local language characters.

 In order to illustrate our approach, we have identified two use cases below:

 Use Case No. 1: Bob Smith already has a registration for an IDN.net second level domain name.
 That second level domain name will be unavailable in all of the new .NET TLDs except to Bob Smith.
 Bob Smith may choose not to register that second level domain name in any of the new transliterations of the .NET TLDs.

 Use Case No. 2: John Doe does not have a registration for an IDN.com second level domain name.
 John Doe registers a second level domain name in our Thai transliteration of .COM but in no other TLD.
 That second level domain name will be unavailable in all other transliterations of .COM IDN TLDs and in the .COM registry unless and until John Doe (and only John Doe) registers it in another .COM IDN TLD or in the .COM registry.

 Verisign applied for nine transliterations for .COM and three for .NET as part of the new generic top-level domain (gTLD) program to bring businesses full .COM and .NET domain names in local language characters.